CodeNarc/CodeNarc/docs/codenarc-configuring-rules.md

 specified *property-value*.
 Properties entries not of this form or specifying rule names not within the current *RuleSet* are ignored.

+NOTE: Overriding a rule's *name* through "codenarc.properties" is possible but is deprecated and not supported.
+Doing so can cause problems, especially when using Java versions after 8.

 The following example "codenarc.properties" file configures several rules.
 Note that Fields with `Integer`, `String` and `Boolean` values are configured.